After Wisdom Tooth Removal

 Nausea and Vomiting

-- If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
+If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Drs.
-Contino and Reed if you have any questions.
+Call the office to schedule a follow up appointment if numbness persists beyond 3 days.

-- Occasionally, patients may feel hard projections in the mouth with their tongue.
+Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots, they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Drs.
-Contino and Reed.
+If not, they can be removed by our Oral Surgeons.

 Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
-The sutures will be removed approximately one week after surgery.
+Just remove the suture from your mouth and discard it.
+The sutures will be removed approximately one week after surgery unless dissolvable sutures were used.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So its really nothing to worry about.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Drs.
-Contino and Reed or your family dentist.
+Do not accept well-intended advice from friends.
+Discuss your problem with the person best able to effectively help you: Dr. Contino, Dr. Reed, Dr. Winokur, or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.